DumsterCoder/GroceryStoreWebsite/README.md

 # GroceryStoreWebsite

-This project is intended to put to test the skills I have learnined in both the responsive design course and the Javascript course I have been working through of late.
+This project is intended to put my skills to the test by utilizing what I have learned in both the responsive design course and the Javascript course I have been working through of late.
 See the live site here on Netlify https://benevolent-froyo-cededc.netlify.app/